plonzari/blog/_posts/2021-08-10-Efficacy-redux.md

 behaviour of the vaccinated.
 Also, the persons vaccinated first are not typical.
 The persons at risk (due to occupation or comorbidities) have been prioritized and are, probably, more open to vaccinate.
-Therefore the baseline risk (without the vaccine) of the vaccinated population is higher than average and it is normal to have more people sick while vaccinated than expected.
+Therefore the baseline risk (without the vaccine) of the vaccinated population is higher than average and it is normal to have more people than expected sick while vaccinated.

 I expect in the future that more data and a better vaccine coverage will show higher effective efficacy.
 There will also be a public health communication problem as the proportion of